Tareq57/Tareq57/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a educational platform
+- 🔭 I’m currently working on an educational platform
 - 🌱 I’m currently learning computer science
 - 💬 Ask me about whatever you like
 - 📫 How to reach me: tareq57ahmed@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I do many childish thing which I don't wanna do:3
+- ⚡ Fun fact: I do many childish things which I don't wanna do:3
 -
   I am a student of Bangladesh University of Engineering Technology in undergraduate program.
 My objective is to take up challenges and show them.
 I am putting all my efforts for the growth of my skills.